Your Step-by-Step Travel Planning Guide

 Independent Travel?
 Plan With Food in Mind

 If you’re planning your own trip, choose accommodation with free cancellation where possible.
 Why?
-Let’s say you’ve found the perfect hotel, great price, gorgeous views, but once you check our dining guide, you realise there are no safe places to eat nearby.
+Let’s say you’ve found the perfect hotel, great price, gorgeous views, but once you check our dining guide (available to our premium members), you realise there are no safe places to eat nearby.
 Do you really want to hop on a bus or train every time you’re hungry?

 Having the flexibility to switch your base if food options are limited is one of the smartest moves you can make.